shyam-ramakrishnan/personal_web/content/home/about.md

 # About Me

-I am a graduate student at North Carolina State University, working towards a Master's degree in Computer Science.
+I am a Master's student at North Carolina State University, Raleigh, majoring in Computer Science.
 My interests include java programming, cloud computing, machine learning, microservices, software configuration management and continuous integration.

 Besides academics, I am a big fan of progressive rock music.
-Playing guitar and exploring different guitar gear is one of my passions.
-I also love soccer and have played competitive soccer in undergraduate local leagues.
+Playing guitar and exploring different guitar gears is one of my passions.
+I also love soccer and have played competitive soccer in local leagues.

-I am currently interested in full time Software Engineering roles starting May 2018.
-In case you find my profile to match the requirements of any openings, please do contact me.

 [Curriculum Vitae](/pdf/cv.pdf)